45 publications that are related to Earnings and working hours , sorted by release date

 Keywords: earnings, income, wages, ILCH, SIC2007

-Earnings and employment from Pay As You Earn Real Time Information, UK: July 2014 to November 2019 (Latest release)Experimental monthly estimates of paid employees and their pay from HM Revenue and Customs’ (HMRC’s) Pay As You Earn (PAYE) Real Time Information (RTI) data.
+Earnings and employment from Pay As You Earn Real Time Information, UK: September 2020 (Latest release)Experimental monthly estimates of payrolled employees and their pay from HM Revenue and Customs’ (HMRC’s) Pay As You Earn (PAYE) Real Time Information (RTI) data.
 This is a joint release between HMRC and the Office for National Statistics (ONS).